iov-one/ClickHereToGetStarted/README.md

 We are also providing a toolkit to build apps that can easily use and swap all assets from all blockchains.
 We believe the future of apps is there.

-Enjoy and please send us feedbacks !
+Enjoy and please send us feedback !

 # How to Get Started